vinceroti/rt-react-dog-breeds/README.md

 - Didn't get to the bonus portion (sub-breeds).
 - hooking up typescript would be fun!
 - Breaking up DogList into smaller components would be ideal.
+- A better transition for when a user is searching through the breeds.
+Something similar to "vue transition group" with arrays

 Questions to ask:
 - onChange - comment within DogList.js